-Auction of Impressionist & Modern Art on Wednesday, November 6, 2019 at 11am
+Auction of Impressionist & Modern Art on November 6, 2019

-NEW YORK, NY -- Doyle’s auction of Impressionist & Modern Art on Wednesday, November 6, 2019 at 11am will showcase fine European and American paintings, drawings and sculpture from the late 19th and early 20th centuries.
-The offerings will span Academic and Barbizon art through Impressionism and Post-Impressionism to German Expressionism and early Modernism.
+NEW YORK, NY -- Doyle’s auction of Impressionist & Modern Art on November 6, 2019 showcased fine European and American paintings, drawings and sculpture from the late 19th and early 20th centuries.
+The offerings spanned Academic and Barbizon art through Impressionism and Post-Impressionism to German Expressionism and early Modernism.

-French artist Jean Béraud (1849-1935) specialized in delightful Paris street scenes featuring stylish gentlemen and ladies of the Belle Epoque strolling the city’s grand boulevards and public squares.
-This masterful painting from 1887 shows the Carrefour Drouot, a square formed by the crossing of five streets on the Right Bank, with all the sparkle and vitality of the artist’s best work (est. $400,000-600,000).
+Highlighting the sale was a work by French artist Jean Béraud (1849-1935) that achieved $405,000 against an estimate of $400,000-600,000.
+Beraud specialized in delightful Paris street scenes featuring stylish gentlemen and ladies of the Belle Epoque strolling the city’s grand boulevards and public squares.
+This masterful painting from 1887 shows the Carrefour Drouot, a square formed by the crossing of five streets on the Right Bank, with all the sparkle and vitality of the artist’s best work.

-Born in Brooklyn, George Tooker (1920-2011) studied at Harvard University and at the Arts Students League, where he was taught for a short time by Reginald Marsh and became friends with Paul Cadmus.
-Property from a Prominent Philadelphia Collector, Laundress from 1952 is a rare example of the artist’s work in oil.
-It is an intimate scene of a woman and her three children on a rooftop in the city (est. $100,000-150,000).
+Born in Brooklyn, George Tooker (1920-2011) studied at Harvard University and at the Art Students League, where he was taught for a short time by Reginald Marsh and became friends with Paul Cadmus.
+Property from a Prominent Philadelphia Collector, Laundress from 1952 fetched a strong $225,000, exceeding its estimate of $100,000-150,000.
+An intimate scene of a woman and her three children on a rooftop in the city, it was a rare example of the artist’s work in oil.

 The Marian Sulzberger Heiskell and Andrew Heiskell Collection